named-data/ndn-cxx/docs/code-style.rst

         static const double PI = 3.14;

-    In some cases, it is a better (or is the only way for complex constants in header-only classes) to implement the value as a method:
+    In some cases, it is a better (or is the only way for complex constants in header-only classes) to implement the value as a method.

     .. code-block:: c++

-        int
-        getMaxIterations()
+        static int          // declare constexpr if possible getMaxIterations()
         {
           return 25;